PhilipJonasFranz/SnipsCompilerGen2/doc/README.md

 #### For-Each Loop

 The for-each loop can, like the for loop, iterate over a code section, but has automatic iterator wiring.
-The loop can iterate over an array with fixed length, or over a pointer.
+The loop can iterate over an array with fixed length or over a pointer.
 In this case, the loop requires a second range parameter, that defines the length of the array.
 In each iteration, the current value is loaded into the iterator.
 For example:

 ```c
   // Iterate over fixed size array